ARB 50-Quart Classic Series II Portable Cooler/Freezer

 - Can’t freeze food.

-- Is limited to cooling only about 30 degrees Fahrenheit lower than the ambient temperature.
+- Is limited to cooling to only about 30 degrees Fahrenheit lower than the ambient temperature.

-A compressor cooler operates much like an absorption cooler, but it has a small motor that makes it a little more powerful.
-These types of coolers usually run on both AC/DC power, and they tend to be a little noisier than absorption coolers because of the compressor.
+A compressor cooler has a similar mode of operation as the absorption cooling system, except it has a small motor that makes it a little more powerful.
+These types of coolers usually run on both AC and DC power, and they tend to be a little noisier than absorption types because of the compressor.
 However, they use less power and can get colder than absorption coolers no matter what the ambient temperature is.

 - Can freeze food.